Misogyny in ice hockey: United States

-Misogyny in the National Hockey League (NHL)
+National Hockey League (NHL)

-In August 2014, the Chicago Blackhawks announced that they stop playing "The Stripper" in between periods entertainment following a fan petition.
+In August 2014, the Chicago Blackhawks announced that they stop playing "The Stripper" in between periods following a fan petition.
 Early that year, the team had been criticised for displays of sexism at the Blackhawks Convention, with the moderator, Mark Giangreco, focusing on the attractiveness of captain Jonathan Toews's partner instead of his trophy awards.

 In April 2015, NHL commissioner Gary Bettman defended the use of chants by spectators comparing Anaheim Ducks forward Corey Perry to Katy Perry.
 The chants had been criticised as being sexist for attempting to degrade Perry by calling him a woman, especially since there had been previous similar incidents, such as calling Sidney Crosby “Princess Crosby”.
 EA Sports' NHL 15 video game was criticised sexist portrayals of women hockey fans in its marketing for the game.

-As of October 2018, the NHL was the only one of the so-called big four men's professional sports leagues in North America not to have a policy on domestic abuse.

-By mid-2019, less than 5% of hockey operations jobs in the NHL were held by women.
+By mid-2019 less than 5% of hockey operations jobs in the NHL were held by women.
 In March 2019, the NHL and the NHLPA established a Female Hockey Advisory Committee to try and increased opportunities for women in the sport.

 In April 2020, a former Tampa Bay Lightning youth hockey coach sued the team, alleging that she was fired after filing a complaint over being sexually assaulted by a team executive.
 Later that year, the Los Angeles Kings suspended their senior manager of game presentation and events after he was sued by a former Kings employee for sexual harassment.
 In November 2020, Jarrod Skalde sued the Pittsburgh Penguins, accusing the team of covering up sexual assaults committed by Clark Donatelli, the head coach of the team's AHL affiliate.